bdadeveloper1/trajectorySimilarityProject/README.md

 ## Instructions
 Setup: This script uses a specific version of numpy, scikit-learn, and osmnx.
 If you already have these installed, the script first uninstalls them and then reinstalls the required versions.

 Dataset Download: The script downloads the GeoLife dataset from Kaggle.
 You'll need to upload your kaggle.json API key file.
+Dataset can be found at: https://www.kaggle.com/datasets/arashnic/microsoft-geolife-gps-trajectory-dataset

 Data Extraction: This function parallel_extract_and_load_geolife_trajectories extracts GPS trajectory data from the dataset.
 It uses parallel processing to speed up this operation.